AP Score Reports

 AP Chemistry Exam Day

-The AP Chemistry Exam will continue to have consistent question types, weighting, and scoring guidelines every year, so you and your students know what to expect on exam day.
-The overall format of the exam—including the weighting, timing, and number of questions in each exam section—won’t change.
+The AP Chemistry Exam has consistent question types, weighting, and scoring guidelines every year, so you and your students know what to expect on exam day.

 Section 1: Multiple Choice